fdeblasio/pokeemerald-expansion/README.md

 Winston's rich enough to buy TMs so his moveset should incorporate that once TMs are finalized
-    Gym Leader rematches should also utilize TMs Reorganize Hoenn Pokemon based on Dex number as opposed to index Overworld sprites to match trainer sprites
-Make only one instance of each TM (https://pokemondb.net/pokebase/278398/which-tms-can-you-get-more-than-one-of-in-emerald; Lilycove ones can be configured with some shop tutorials; remove from Pickup)
+    Gym Leader rematches should also utilize TMs Reorganize Hoenn Pokemon based on Dex number as opposed to index Overworld sprites to match trainer sprites (for example, giving Youngsters yellow shirts and girl tubers a yellow tube) Make only one instance of each TM (https://pokemondb.net/pokebase/278398/which-tms-can-you-get-more-than-one-of-in-emerald; Lilycove ones can be configured with some shop tutorials; remove from Pickup)
 Expand bag
 Try to find Bolts foreground of Walda PC